smokngrabba/Ignium/README.md

 ##  Acknowledgments

-While Ignium is built for the modern era, it stands on the shoulders of giants.
-Special thanks to the following sources for their inspiration and architectural guidance:
+While Ignium was built from the ground up, it wouldn't be here without the help from others.
+Special thanks to the following sources for their inspiration:
 *   **addi00000** (Empyrean)
 *   **rdimo**